 Our 30 September year-end means that we are amongst the first companies required to comply with the Strategic Report requirement and no doubt our new reporting format will evolve with time.
 As its purpose is to enable a more effective communication with you, our shareholders, I encourage you to contact me with any suggestions for improvement in the presentation of your Annual Report & Financial Statements.

-In the meantime I look forward to meeting shareholders at the Annual General Meeting which is to be held on Wednesday 19 February 2014 as set out on page 40.
+In the meantime I look forward to meeting shareholders at the Annual General Meeting which is to be held on Wednesday 19 February 2014.

-Patrick Cheetham

-Executive Chairman 12 December 2013
+Patrick Cheetham Executive Chairman